Oktoberfest: Official opening ceremony

 Following the parade, the official opening of Oktoberfest takes place at exactly 12:00 p.m. in the Schottenhammel tent.
 The Mayor of Munich taps the first keg of beer and announces the Bavarian phrase "O'zapft is!"
 (Es ist angezapft – "It is tapped!").
 This marks the official start of the festival.

 Twelve gunshots are then fired on the stairway of Ruhmeshalle.
 This is the signal for the other restaurateurs to start with the serving of beer.
 Traditionally, the Bavarian Minister-President is served the first litre of beer.
 Then in the other tents, the first barrels are tapped and beer is served to the visitors.

-Every year, visitors eagerly await to see how many strokes the mayor needs to use before the first beer flows.
+Every year, visitors see how many strokes the mayor needs to use before the first beer flows.
 Bets are even made.
-The best performance is still two strokes (Christian Ude, 2005, 2008, 2009, 2010, 2011, 2012 and 2013; Dieter Reiter, 2015, 2016, 2017, 2018 and 2019), and there was also 19 strokes required (Thomas Wimmer, 1950).
+The best performance is still two strokes (Christian Ude, 2005, 2008, 2009, 2010, 2011, 2012 and 2013; Dieter Reiter, 2015, 2016, 2017, 2018 and 2019), and there was also 19 strokes required.
+(Thomas Wimmer, 1950).